 Northeast Oklahoma Correctional Center is a minimum-security facility for adult male offenders.
-The facility is located on the grounds of the Oklahoma Forensic Center in Vinita, Oklahoma, formerly known as Eastern State Hospital.
+The facility is located in Vinita, Oklahoma, on the grounds formerly known as Eastern State Hospital.

 A trusty unit was established to provide institutional support to the hospital in 1980.
 The relationship between the Department of Corrections and the Department of Mental Health and Substance Abuse Services at Eastern State Hospital began in 1985 with the establishment of the Treatment Alternatives for Drinking Drivers (TADD) program.